-Miriam’s acoustic- folk-pop album ‘Freefalling’ produced by award-winning multi-instrumentalist producer Nick Pynn, is released by First Night records
+Miriam’s acoustic- folk-pop album ‘Freefalling’ produced by award-winning multi-instrumentalist producer Nick Pynn, and Phil Ward, was released by First Night Records.